Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Consistency

 \begin{proof} See Appendix \ref{app:mixing}. \end{proof}

-This result is analogous to the results in \cite{douc04} (e.g. their Lemma 1 and Corollary 1) but under different conditions on the transition kernel $ Q_{\theta}$; in particular, we allow for non-homogeneity by allowing $ Q_{\theta}$ to depend on $X$, and also the lower bound in expression (\ref{eqn:Q-ergo}) is not assumed to be uniform on $s^{\prime}$; these features are to our knowledge novel.\footnote{ On the other hand, \cite{douc04} allows for general state space $\mathbb{S}$ , whereas we restrict to finite ones.}
+This result is analogous to results in \cite{douc04} (e.g., their Lemma 1 and Corollary 1) but for a more general transition function $Q_{\theta}$ (albeit under the requirement that $\mathbb{S}$ is finite).
+Specifically, we allow $Q_{\theta}$ to depend on $X$, and do not restrict the lower bound in (\ref{eqn:Q-ergo}) to be uniform in $s^{\prime}$; these features are, to our knowledge, novel.

-The proof relies on bounding the Dobrushin coefficient of the transition kernel $\bar{P}_{\theta}^{\nu}(S_{l+1}= \cdot|S_{l}=\cdot,X_{-m}^{j})$ by $1 - \underline{q}(X_{l})$ for each $l \in \{-m,...,j\}$.\footnote{ We are grateful to an anonymous referee for pointing us to this approach.} If $\varrho(x,\cdot)$, in condition (\ref{eqn:Q-ergo}), is uniformly bounded from below (e.g., this will be the case under Assumption \ref{ass:BDD_Q}), then such bound is obtained by elementary calculations.
-For the general case, however, we had to use a different approach based on coupling techniques; see Section \ref{app:mixing} for details.
+The proof of Theorem~\ref{thm:Q-ergo} relies on bounding the Dobrushin coefficient of the transition kernel $\bar{P}_{\theta}^{\nu}(S_{l+1} =\cdot|S_{l}=\cdot,X_{-m}^{j})$ by $1-\underline{q}(X_{l})$, for each $l\in\{-m,...,j\}$.
+The case where $\varrho(x,\cdot)$, in condition (\ref{eqn:Q-ergo}), is uniformly bounded from below has been studied in the literature, and such a bound can be obtained by elementary calculations.
+For the general case, however, the standard technique cannot be used, and we develop a novel, to our knowledge, approach based on coupling techniques; see Appendix~\ref{app:mixing} for details.